samsond/samsond.github.io/_posts/2025-2-29-from-alert-to-actions.md

 ---
 ## Executive Summary

 In production, your application must respond immediately to issues such as HTTP 500 errors, spikes in CPU usage, or memory pressure.
 Relying on manual checks or logs isn’t a scalable solution.
 Instead, Prometheus and Alertmanager enable automated alerting that proactively detects problems and sends notifications to tools like Slack.
 This post explains how to configure Prometheus to scrape metrics from a Spring Boot application, set up alert rules, and use Alertmanager to dispatch Slack notifications.
-You’ll learn how to fine-tune your alerting strategy using routes, silences, inhibition rules, and notification templates, thereby reducing downtime.
+The full example can be found on GitHub: [samsond/alerting-demo](https://github.com/samsond/alerting-demo).

 ![prometheus-arch](/assets/img/prometheus-arch.png){: .dark}